kslohare/airflow-vscode-docker-310/notes/airflow_components.md

 ### 3) Operator:Thousands of operators in Airflow
 Defines the kind of work that will be done by a task; examples include BashOperator, PythonOperator, etc.

+### 4) Scheduler:
-### 4) Scheduler  Responsible for triggering the tasks based on the specified schedule and dependencies.
+Responsible for triggering the tasks based on the specified schedule and dependencies.

+### 5) Executor:
-### 5) Executor	 Defines how tasks are executed; options include LocalExecutor, CeleryExecutor, and DaskExecutor.
+Defines how tasks are executed; options include LocalExecutor, CeleryExecutor, and DaskExecutor.
+Executor are part of Scheduler

 ### 6) The API Server(Web UI): Dashboard in your car.
 Provides a graphical interface to monitor the state of tasks and DAGs, view logs, and manage workflows.